2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 #### Graph Models
 - Graph Models are used for highly interconnected data.
 For highly interconnected data, relational model is good, document model is bad, and graph model is best.
 - Similar to Document DB, GraphDB also do not enforce schema unlike relational DB.
 Therefore it is easier to adapt the applications with changing needs.
+- Similar to how SQL is used to query RelationalDB, SPARQL is one of the languages using which we can work with GraphDB.
-- Examples of GraphDB: Neo4j, and example of graph query language: SPARQL.
+- Examples of GraphDB: Neo4j, OrientDB etc.

 Note: Sometimes we need to support both relational and document db, called **Polyglot Persistence**.